 The first thing you need to do is determine if the type of treatments you will receive, or have received, are actually covered by your health fund.
 In order to determine this:

 - Review your written policy information.
-This should specify the types of cover that you have.
+This should specify the types of coverage that you have.

 - Determine if you are within a waiting period.
-There is a waiting period that is between two and 12 months for many types of care when you sign up for Hospital cover.
-There is also a waiting period for many kinds of Extras cover (these waiting periods can vary more from health fund to health fund because there are no maximum wait times set by law).
+There is a waiting period that is between two and 12 months for many types of care when you sign up for hospital cover.
+There is also a waiting period for many kinds of extras cover (these waiting periods can vary more from fund to fund because there are no maximum wait times set by law).
 If you are within a waiting period, you will not be covered.

 - Determine if you are above the benefits limit.
 Some health funds limit the benefits you can receive for certain kinds of care.
-For example, when you sign up for Extras cover, you may be limited to $250 in dental services for the first year that you have cover.
+For example, when you sign up for extras cover, you may be limited to $250 in dental services for the first year that you have coverage.
 If you are above the limit, you will not be eligible to have additional care covered.

-You should also check with your health fund to determine if they have a network of providers.
+You should also check with your health insurance fund to determine if they have a network of providers.
 If they do, and you see an in-network provider, the claims process can be very simple.
-You may never see a bill and won’t need to do anything if you visit an in-network hospital or provider.
+You may never see a bill and won’t need to do anything if you visit an in-network hospital or provider and be covered.

 How to Make a Hospital Claim

 You can make a hospital claim for treatment at hospitals that your health fund has an agreement with.
 You will need to first pay any excess or any bills that fall within the gap.
-For treatments that are supposed to be covered by your health fund, the bills may be automatically forwarded to them.
-This occurs if the health fund participates with that hospital or if the hospital is in the fund’s network.
+For treatments that are supposed to be covered by your health fund, the bills may be automatically forwarded to your insurer.
+This occurs if the insurance fund participates with that hospital or if the hospital is in the fund’s network.